ahilbers/importance_subsampling/README.md

 ### Code

 `main.py` contains a simple implementation of _importance subsampling_ on the power system model introduced in the paper.
 This model is created and solved in the open-source energy system modelling framework `Calliope` (see acknowledgements).
 See _requirements & installation_ for setup details. `main.py` can be run directly from a command line.

-Assuming `Calliope` is installed in an anaconda virtual environment called `calliope`, an example simulation can be run from a unix command line as follows:

-    $ conda activate calliope       # activate virtual environment (calliope) $ python3 main.py    # run code

-A directory `results` is created with all relevant PSM outputs.
+A directory `results` is created with the relevant model outputs.

 ### Supplementary material